 Fiber supplements are available in a variety of different dosage forms, from powders to chewable tablets.
 They seem to be the most convenient way of consumption.
 Fiber supplements give short-term relief from constipation and bowel irregularity.
 They are also used in weight management because they keep you full for longer.

 Talking about side effects, these supplements interact with other drugs like aspirin and warfarin, and they induce gas and bloating.
-Eating natural fibers help you consume a lot of other vitamins and minerals.
+Eating natural fibers helps you consume a lot of other vitamins and minerals.
 Supplements do not help with preventing heart diseases.
 They do not provide the same amount of benefits when compared to a high-fiber diet, and they don’t compensate for poor eating habits.

 In short, fibers in supplements do not provide the same health benefits.
 Most fiber supplements are used only to prevent constipation and have no other pros.
 You don’t need supplements when there are many tasty, natural sources available.
 But the final decision to go for supplements is up to you.